-Classification: Regular Prerequisite: Algebra II 2 or Algebra II 2, Honors Open to: 10, 11, and 12
+Classification: Regular Prerequisite: Algebra II-2 or Algebra II-2, Honors Open to: 10, 11, and 12

 Pre-Calculus blends all of the concepts and skills that must be mastered prior to the enrollment in a college-level calculus course or other college-level math courses.
 A functional approach provides for the integration of trigonometric concepts, relationships of equations and their graphs and applications of real world problems.
-Students taking this course will be required to complete a summer packet.

 Students are required to complete a summer review packet.

 Students taking this course will be required to have a scientific calculator, such as the TI-30XIIS.

-PRE-CALCULUS/ TRIGONOMETRY
+PRE-CALCULUS/TRIGONOMETRY